Freely adding one layer of quantifiers to a Boolean doctrine: Preliminaries

-\begin{remark}[{\cite[Theorem~4.16 and Lemma~4.20]{AbbadiniGuffanti}}] Whenever a Boolean doctrine $\P\colon \C\op\to\BA$ has a quantifier completion, then it has a quantifier completion of the form $(\id_\C,\mathfrak{i})\colon \P \to \P^\EA$, where $\P^\EA\colon {\C}\op\to\BA$.
-In other words, we can suppose that the quantifier completion shares the same base category, and the functor between the base categories is the identity. \end{remark}
+In \cite[Thm.~5.2 and Thm.~5.4]{AbbadiniGuffanti} we show more: we can suppose that the quantifier completion shares the same base category, the functor between the base categories is the identity, and the natural transformation is componentwise injective.
+I.e., every Boolean doctrine $\P$ over a small category $\C$ has a quantifier completion of the form $(\id_\C,\mathfrak{i})\colon \P \to \P^\EA$ (with $\C$ as the base category of $\P^\EA$) with $\mathfrak{i}$ componentwise injective.